adamsilver/adamsilver.io-jekyll/_drafts/2021-01-01-technical-wanking.md

 At about 6 months into the project, it was going pretty smoothly.
 James joined the team around this time.
 And I accompanied him on one his first fag breaks.
 He was a needy man, and required my company for the majority of his fag breaks.
 Besides the smoke itself, I was much obliged.
 In his usual blunt way, he questioned the SPA architecture.
 He explained that I was a Technical Wanker.
 I laughed as he went on to explain how all the not-so-good aspects of the code were self induced.
 To give *some* insight as to what he was getting at, this included:

 1. Writing a client-side router.
-Our backend was written in Rails, which Rails has a beautiful router.
+Our backend was written in Rails, which has a beautiful router.
 No need to recreate one on the client.

-2. Writing a view engine to on rebuild/render parts of the page that changed.
-Sounds simple but not.
-Will leave those details to a future post perhaps.
-Either way Rails views are just fine.
+2. Writing a view engine to rebuild/render parts of the page that changed.
+This might sound simple but it wasn't; take my word it for the moment.
+Either way Rails (like any other server-side framework) has you covered.

 3. Having to massage and work with generic REST APIs on the client.
-Rails has a lovely ORM and is used to exposing beautiful fit-for-purpose viewModels for consumption in a traditional server side view template.
+Rails has a lovely ORM and is used to exposing beautiful fit-for-purpose viewModels for consumption in a traditional server-side view template.

 4. Cross domain issues and more.

-He went on to say that we could have had a very fast CRUD application using a traditional thin client without all the inherent floors in SPAs [xx](xx).
+He went on to say that we could have had a very fast CRUD application using a traditional thin client without all the inherent floors in SPAs [[0](#ref0)].
 Whilst I was still delighted at all the clever things I appeared to be doing, I couldn't help but realise he was right.
 There was just no need.
 I was solving self-induced problems and nothing else.
 The application would have been just as slick.
 Just as beautiful.
 Just as rich.
-And it would have taken half the time to build with a far nicer split of responsibilites between server and client.
-Not to mention it would have had a better performance, better accessibility and a better User Experience.
+And it would have taken half the time to build, with a far nicer split of responsibilites between server and client.
+Not to mention it would have had better performance, better accessibility and a better User Experience.

 For the rest of my time building the project, every time I ran into a problem, I checked that it wasn't my fault.
 I dreamt at how much easier tis would have been if I decided to stop Technical Wanking.
 When did all this nonsense become the done thing?
 Everyone's building these things, everyones writing about these things!
 The problem I have found, in all walks of life may I add is that if everyone is doing it, it's usually stupid.
 Just a few examples of this in the wild: